 Paratransit is on-call transit service for individuals whose disabilities prevent them from riding traditional fixed-route bus services all or some of the time.
-The Americans with Disabilities Act (ADA) requires all public transit system that provide fixed-route bus and rail services to also provide paratransit services.
+The Americans with Disabilities Act (ADA) requires all public transit systems that provide fixed-route bus and rail services to also provide paratransit services.

 County Connection LINK serves Pleasant Hill, Walnut Creek, Concord, Lafayette and other central Contra Costa cities.
-Once you have completed the ADA paratransit application, and been found eligible for service, you can get a one-way ride door-to-door for $4, as long as the start and end of the trip are within 1.5 miles of a bus stop or train station.
+Once you have completed the ADA paratransit application, and been found eligible for service, you can get a one-way ride door-to-door for $5, as long as the start and end of the trip are within 1.5 miles of a bus stop or train station.

-To arrange a ride, you may call up to two days in advance, but at least one day before your ride is needed, between the hours of 8:00 a.m. and 5:00 p.m., seven days a week, and holidays.
-The bus will arrive within 15 minutes of your arranged time.
+To arrange a ride, you may call up to seven days in advance, but at least one day before your ride is needed, between the hours of 8am and 5pm, seven days a week and holidays.
+The bus will arrive within 15 minutes of your scheduled time.

 Click here for more information about LINK service, or call 925-680-2066 to begin the application process.

 County Connection also offers a “How to Ride the Bus” training for individuals who would like assistance with planning or actually taking a fixed-route bus trip.
-Call 680-2066 or 680-2067 to get started.
+Call 925-680-2066 to get started.

-Paratransit supplements the traditional fixed route WestCAT bus service in Pinole, Hercules and unincorporated areas of west Contra Costa County, and is for people who are ADA certified and meet specific guidelines.
+Paratransit supplements the traditional fixed-route WestCAT bus service in Pinole, Hercules and unincorporated areas of west Contra Costa County, and is for people who are ADA certified and meet specific guidelines.

 East Bay Paratransit

-East Bay Paratransit offers accessible service in the entire AC Transit service area, so it’s among the largest Paratransit services in the East Bay.
+East Bay Paratransit offers accessible service in the AC Transit service area, so it’s among the largest Paratransit services in the East Bay.
 Like any other paratransit system, you have to apply for eligibility and schedule your ride in advance.

 East Bay Paratransit can pick you up and deliver you anywhere within 3/4 mile of an AC Transit bus stop or BART station.
 You can even get a ride from East Bay Paratransit into San Francisco.

 Travel on East Bay Paratransit is by advance reservation only.
 No same-day reservations are accepted.
 Reservations are made on the phone to the East Bay Paratransit Customer Service Center.
-Reservation calls are accepted from 8:00 a.m. to 5:00 p.m. every day, including weekends.
+Reservation calls are accepted from 8am to 5pm. every day.
 You can make a reservation as early as seven days in advance.

-It depends on how far you’re going.
-A trip less than 12 miles is $4.
-Longer trips can cost $6 or $7.
-They operator will confirm the price with you when you make the reservation.
+The cost depends on how far you’re going.
+Shorter trips can be as little as $6.
+Longer trips can cost $8 or $9.
+The operator will confirm the price with you when you make the reservation.